apache/couchdb/README.md

 direction.
 You can pass in an fdb Db or open Tx, the latter is vastly more efficient for multiple inserts, so batch if you can.

+A reduction function can be specified, the B+Tree calculates and stores intermediate reduction values on the inner nodes for performance.

 The FoundationDB keys are currently random UUID's.

 TODO